jdubya747/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 Pictured below is final dashboard.
-It's panels directly coresponding to the numbered list of KPI above.
+Its panels directly correspond to the numbered list of KPI above.

 1. The top row of panels indicate CPU and memory.
 2. The second row corresponds to 'Uptime for three application services'